Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Color: Brown, tan, dark brown.
 Location: Anywhere injury occurred.
 Trigger: Skin trauma or redness.

 Fade time: 3-12 months with treatment.
-Turmeric effectiveness: High—directly targets melanin production.
+Turmeric effectiveness: High — directly targets melanin production.

-Type 2: PIE (Post-Inflammatory Erythema)
+Type 2: PIE (Red or Purple Marks)

 PIE Quick Facts